 e) Pilot Testing

 Conduct a pilot test of the assessment kits with a small group of learners.
-This allows for identification of any potential issues or challenges in the assessment process.
+This allows for the identification of any potential issues or challenges in the assessment process.
 Collect feedback from both learners and assessors and use it to refine the tools before implementing them on a larger scale.

 f) Continuous Improvement